crankin/me2020/work/mark.md

 MARK, for discriminating skaters and collectors, makes limited-edition skateboard decks, hand silk-screened in the USA, on the finest laminated North American maple.
 MARK decks are not designed for a target audience, except for the ones in our collective heads.
 Which means they are steeped in art, culture, literature, and film.

-I got an email from Mark Gobble: would I be interested in designing for his new skateboard company?
+An email came in from Mark Gobble: would I be interested in designing for his new skateboard company?
 Yes.
 Did he have a budget or any money?
-No.
+No. We eventually worked it out.
+Working on his PhD in education, Gobble built a reputation among his peers in the deaf community as a caring, funny guy.
+We bonded over family, via hand-written notes or email.
+His wife, whom he met as a fellow student at the Texas School for the Deaf, did a stint in China teaching deaf students, resulting in the two of them adopting a couple of deaf, Chinese kids.

+There’s more to the branding story, and why the decks were designed as they were, but that’s the starting point.
+Sad to say, Mark Gobble was killed by a hit-and-run-driver while he was out running, and about to move with his family to Boston, and take on the role of professor at Boston University.

 “When I set out to look for an artist, I wanted someone who would understand 100% what this skateboard company would mean.
 I wanted someone deeply insightful, respectful and appreciative of the world’s cultures.
 I wanted someone who would bring out the soul of the decks for riders and admirers.
 I did not want to hire artists who have created art for skateboards before; I wanted someone ‘outside’ the skating industry.
 I wanted this artist to be able to offer new perspectives of what a skateboard could be.